Research data refers to anything that can be used to validate research findings or used to reproduce the research.

 This guide will outline recommended practices and where to find further resources from relevant units at UTS.

-As a researcher at UTS, there are several policies which outline your responsibilities in relation to research data.
-The relevant policies are linked below, however the policy which has the most impact on your RDM activities is the UTS Research Data Management Procedure, which specifies what your RDM obligations are.
+As a researcher at UTS, there are several key documents which outline your responsibilities in relation to research data.
+These are linked to below, however the one which has the most impact on your RDM activities is the UTS Research Data Management Procedure, which specifies what your RDM obligations are.

 They include: